 How Much Does a Car Locksmith Cost?

-Making a duplicate key costs less
+Rekeying a lock costs less